-With USB Network Gate you get to efficiently share multiple USB devices over network and connect to them on remote machines as if the devices were physically plugged into the computers regardless of the location or distance between them.
+With USB Network Gate you get to efficiently share multiple USB devices over Ethernet and connect to them on remote machines as if the devices were physically plugged into the computers regardless of the location or distance between them.

-USB Network Gate offers a number of handy features that make sharing USB over network an easy and quick process.
+USB Network Gate offers a number of handy features that make sharing USB over Ethernet an easy and quick process.
 Now any user can print, scan, access USB license dongles and USB hubs over Ethernet from any computer in your office, no matter how big it is and how many floors it occupies.

 The common problem you may face when using Remote Desktop Connection is that you are unable to access local USB devices.
 USB Network Gate allows you to work with any local USB devices even while in a remote session.
 Moreover, you can set your remote machine to automatically detect and connect to shared USB devices momentarily, as if you just plugged the device in a remote machine physically.